yaniela/InfertDataProject/README.md

 # InfertDataProject

-Source code in the InterDataAnalisys file
+Source code in the InterDataAnalysis file